alexjlockwood/AndroidDesignPatterns/_posts/2017-11-22-nested-scrolling.md

     </p>
 </div>

-As I was writing the sample app's code, I was reminded of some of the initial confusion I had with Android's nested scrolling APIs when I first wrote the screen a couple of years ago.
-First introduced in API 21, Android's nested scrolling APIs make it possible for scrollable views to exist as children inside of other scrollable views, allowing us to create the fancy scrolling gestures that Material Design formalizes on its [scrolling techniques][material-spec-scrolling-techniques] patterns page. **Figure 2** shows a common use case involving a parent `CoordinatorLayout` and a child `NestedScrollView` from Chris Banes' [Cheese Square][cheesesquare-github] app.
+As I was working through the code, I was reminded of some of the challenges I faced when I first wrote the screen a couple of years ago, specifically with Android's nested scrolling APIs.
+Introduced in API 21, nested scrolling makes it possible for a parent scrollable view to contain children scrollable views, allowing us to create the fancy scrolling gestures that Material Design formalizes on its [scrolling techniques][material-spec-scrolling-techniques] patterns page. **Figure 2** shows a common use case of these APIs involving a parent `CoordinatorLayout` and a child `NestedScrollView` .
 Without nested scrolling, the `NestedScrollView` scrolls independently of its surroundings.
-When enabled, however, the `CoordinatorLayout` and `NestedScrollView` cooperate with each other throughout the duration of the scroll in order to create a cool "collapsing toolbar" effect that feels more fluid and natural.
+Once enabled, however, the `CoordinatorLayout` and `NestedScrollView` communicate with each other throughout the duration of a scroll, creating a cool "collapsing toolbar" effect that feels more natural.

 <!-- Figure 2 -->
 <div class="figure-container">